srudhi6383/Online-Wine-shop/README.md

 you have array you need to give me json data with the given keys. you need to fill data in the correct place json data length should be wineName.length;

+ body = [Full, Light, Medium]
+ countryOfOrign = take from locations and add only country like: California, USA to be USA FoodPairing = Add Randomly 5 FoodPairing and repeat in all data
+ Brand: add Randomly 5 Brand and repeat in all data
+ Region: add Randomly 5 Region and repeat in all data
+ GrapeVariety: add Randomly 5 Grape Variety and repeat in all data Vintage Year: add Randomly 5 Vintage Year and repeat in all data
+ Size: add Randomly 5 Size Year and repeat in all data